Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Deception is something that is done to mislead, hide a real truth, or promote something that is not true.
 However, the deceptive person might do a good job of making people believe certain things are actually true.
 Deception is often done for personal gain or self-promotion.

 A person who practices hypocrisy is called a hypocrite.
 A hypocrite claims to have moral standards and beliefs, but his behavior shows just the opposite.
-A hypocrite pretends to have beliefs that are not consistent with their behavior.
+A hypocrite pretends to have beliefs that are not consistent with his behavior.

 A hypocrite might be described as one who lives by a double standard and is sometimes called "two-faced."

-Examples of Hypocrisy
+Examples of Hypocrisy and Deception

 Deception is an example of hypocrisy.
 An example is in the story about a woman who baked a delicious chocolate cake for her husband.
 The two of them ate some of it after dinner.
 Her husband took a slice to work to eat for lunch.
 When the husband was leaving for work, he reminded his wife not to eat the rest of the cake during the day, but she did!

 A very public example of hypocrisy is the college admissions scandal.
-The ongoing case involves at least 53 parents who paid thousands of dollars to colleges for their children to attend under false pretenses.
-They doctored photos to show that their sons and daughters were on soccer teams, rowing teams, or involved other sports.
+The case involved at least 53 parents who paid thousands of dollars to colleges for their children to attend under false pretenses.
+They doctored photos to show that their sons and daughters were on soccer teams, rowing teams, or involved in other sports.
 In some cases, the parents paid for scores on entrance examinations to be changed.